GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (233).md

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the size of the thorns by a foot.

 **Critical Failure**: The thorns stil emerge, but damage all clothes and armor worn by a ceature from which they grow.
 The thorns inflict an attack against you with a bonus equal to the tier of the spell.

+#### Guarding Globe

+**Minimum Tier**: 3

+**Casting Time**: 2 actions

+**Duration**: Concentration + a number of phases equal to the spell's tier

+**Effect**: You project a shimmering translucent sphere which stretches out 5 yards from yourself.
+The sphere does not interpose itself in occupied space.
+Ray attacks which would pass through the sphere have no effect.
+Ray attacks of spells of a higher tier than this spell are not affected.
+If the ray is of an equal or lower tier spell, but it is greater than half of this spell's tier, the attack suffers a penalty equal to this spell's tier.

+**At Higher Tiers**: When cast at 4th tier or greater, in addition to the benefits noted above, you may chose to have the sphere stretch out up to 2 additional yards per tier beyond minimum.

+**Critical Failure**: You see the goobe flicker into alexistance and flicker out.
+You receive spell sickness equal to 1d2 + half of the spell's tier.

 ### H (11